tgoc99/of-multi-layout-poc/README.md

 - `fin.Platform.Layout.init({ layoutManagerOverride })`
   - By supplying the override OpenFin no longer creates the layouts, Platform Providers are responsible for creating and destroying a Layout(s).
 In this override, Platform Providers will supply a class that implements the hook `applySnapshot` which will be called once the Platform Window is created.
 - `fin.Platform.Layout.create({ layoutName, layout, container })`
-  - Call this API once per layout.
+  - Call this API once per Layout.
 It is recommended to set your component state via the above `applySnapshot` override and in turn your layouts should react to the component state changes.
 - `fin.Platform.Layout.destroy(layoutIdentity)`
-  - Call this API when closing a layout.
+  - Call this API when closing a Layout.

 # Optimizing content for Tabs